 Step 1: Cut the Sides for the Clamp Rack

 Cut two sides out of 3/4" plywood.
-The sides are 14" long at the longest, and 12" wide.
-Draw a line connecting 14" down one side and 6-3/4" down the other side.
+Draw a diagonal line down one side.
 Connect these lines and use a t-bevel to translate the angle to your tablesaw miter gauge.
 You could also cut this line with a circular saw.

 Step 2: Cut and Assemble Clamp Support Pieces

-Center, glue, and screw the support arms to the triangles on the 10" side of the triangles.
+Center, glue, and screw the support arms to the triangles on the long side of the triangles.

 Step 3: Attach Sides and Side Supports to the Back

-Cut a left side support to 1-1/2" and a 1" cleat.
-Join the two together to form an L-bracket and attach to the left side piece, 5" down from the top.
+Cut a left side support and a cleat.
+Join the two together to form an L-bracket and attach to the left side piece,

 Step 4: Add Top and Attach Interior Support Arms

 Attach the interiors support arm assemblies made in step 2 to the back with 1-1/4" pocket screws.
-The assemblies should be 5" down from the top and inline with the side supports.
-Each assembly should be spaced 1-1/2" from the other to provide room for the clamps.
+The assemblies should be inline with the side supports.
+Each assembly should be spaced away from the other to provide room for the clamps.

 Step 5: Mount the Clamp Rack and Add Clamps